Partial profile conjoint analysis

 Step 2.
 Configure each attribute

+You will see the full list of attributes here.
 For each attribute you can:

 • Tick Always show to pin it so it appears in every set.
 Keep the number of pinned attributes below the number shown per set.